 - On the first anniversary of the commencement of loss of earnings, 50 per cent of CPP/QPP benefits will be considered as wages in calculating the compensation paid by WCB.
 Operations staff will use this amount to offset loss of earnings benefits. - a.
 For an injured worker who is receiving CPP/QPP benefits related to the compensable work injury, offset will be applied 12-months after the commencement of their initial loss of earnings and once they qualify for CPP/QPP benefits.
 The offset will continue to be applied as long as they qualify for CPP/QPP disability benefits because of a work injury. - b.
 For the surviving spouse who is receiving CPP/QPP benefits related to a compensable death, the offset will be applied 12-months after they qualify for WCB spousal benefits. - 2.
 Operations staff will not reduce WCB payments without first determining, either by documentation from the Canada or Quebec Pension Plan or a signed declaration from the worker or the worker's surviving spouse indicating they are actually receiving CPP/QPP benefits, and at what level. - 3.
 If a customer is entitled to receive CPP/QPP benefits but is not yet in receipt of them, wage loss benefits will be paid to the worker or the worker's surviving spouse without offset until the customer receives the CPP/QPP benefits.
 Customers will be told in advance of the possibility of an overpayment created by retroactive entitlement to CPP/QPP benefits. - 4.
 Overpayments created through retroactive CPP/QPP benefit entitlement will be recovered in accordance with PRO 17/2016, Overpayment Recovery Compensation.

 Indexing

-- 5. CPP/QPP benefits are subject to CPI increases determined by Employment and Social Development Canada (ESDC Service Canada) effective January 1st of each year. - 6.
-Operations staff will adjust a customer's CPP/QPP offset during their annual benefit review, as follows:
+5. CPP/QPP benefits are subject to CPI increases determined by Employment and Social Development Canada (ESDC - Service Canada) effective January 1st of each year.

 Offset of Canada or Quebec Pension Plan Disability Benefits (PRO 22/2016)